raun1997/KIFT/README.md

 ```
 ./client <local.ip.address>
 ```
 Once connected, the program currently just records whatever is happening.
 It might record infinitely.
 When you kill the process it will output to a valid .wav file.
-I'm working on sending that file in tact.
+I'm working on sending that file intact.